niente010/MDEF_website/docs/term1/Landing.md

 !!! note ""

+!!! tip ""
     ## **Reflections**
-!!! question ""

     During my first week at IaaC, I had the incredible opportunity to meet my classmates.
 We are a diverse group, not only in terms of cultural origins but also in our professional backgrounds.
-    The idea of combining our ideals and experiences to share this journey together is truly exciting! <3
+    The idea of combining our ideals and experiences to share this journey together is truly exciting. <3

 !!! note ""